Acts 7:51–60 . . .

 New International Version (NIV) [View it in a different version by clicking here; also listen to chapter 7.]

-† Watch this "Visual Bible" video clip: Acts 7:23–8:22, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.
+† Watch this video clip of Acts 7:23–8:22, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.

 51 “You stiff-necked people!
 Your hearts and ears are still uncircumcised.
 You are just like your ancestors: You always resist the Holy Spirit!
 52Was there ever a prophet your ancestors did not persecute?
 They even killed those who predicted the coming of the Righteous One.
 And now you have betrayed and murdered him — 53you who have received the law that was given through angels but have not obeyed it.”